numpy/numpy/doc/source/user/c-info.beyond-basics.rst

 even if you have only a rudimentary understanding of how to create new types for Python.
 While it is easiest to sub-type from a single parent type, sub-typing from multiple parent types is also possible.
-Multiple inheritence in C is generally less useful than it is in Python because a restriction on Python sub-types is that they have a binary compatible memory layout.
+Multiple inheritance in C is generally less useful than it is in Python because a restriction on Python sub-types is that they have a binary compatible memory layout.
 Perhaps for this reason, it is somewhat easier to sub-type from a single parent type.